The Reclaimed World

 Zomancers

-A deceased animal overtaken by a few specific plant species with the ability to reanimate them, such as the dead otter in the foreground.
+A deceased animal is overtaken by a few specific plant species with the ability to reanimate them.

 Sprinter